-There are some acknowledged facts about Italy that are simply wrong or not true anymore.
+There are some facts regarding Italy that are simply wrong or they are not true anymore.
 Nobody in Italy drinks a cappuccino after a meal, eats pineapple on pizza or still drives an old Fiat 500.
-Rembember to click all the blue words, in order to listen to the right pronunciation in Italian
+Rembember to click the blue words: you will listen to the right pronunciation in Italian

-When tourists come to Italy they always get disappointed because they do not find the red chequered tablecloths in every restaurant they go or an old Fiat 500 parked in every street.
-Lately, they will be disappointed also when they will not find anymore the traditional moka pot in every Italian household.
-That’s because Nespresso coffee machines (and competitors) are becoming more and more common in Italy, nowadays.
-Do not panic though, you will still see red chequered tablecloths, old Fiat 500 and coffee moka pot in every Hollywood film set in Italy.
+When tourists come to Italy they always get disappointed because they do not find the red chequered tablecloths in every restaurant they go to or they miss an old Fiat 500 parked in every street they cross.
+Tourists will also be disappointed not finding the Caffettiera, the traditional moka pot in every Italian household.
+That’s because Nespresso coffee makers (and competitors) have become more and more common in Italy nowadays.
+Only recently, after realizing that those coffee aluminium capsules are not good for the environment, Italians are deciding to go back to their traditional caffettieras.

-In Italy you simply cannot order a cappuccino after a lunch or a dinner: have an espresso instead.
-Italians drink cappuccino in the morning for breakfast, usually with a cornetto (croissant), but, during the day, everybody goes with all the varieties of coffee that Italian bars offer: espresso which can be: corretto (with a drop of grappa or any other alcoholic beverage), doppio (double the size of a regular coffee), lungo (an espresso with more water, but still in a small cup), macchiato (with some warm milk in it), ristretto (a very very short coffee, just a shot).
+In Italy you cannot order a cappuccino after a lunch or a dinner: have an espresso instead.
+Italians drink cappuccino only in the morning for breakfast, usually with a cornetto (croissant), but during the day, they will prefer all the varieties of coffee offered in bars: espresso which can be corretto (with a drop of grappa or any other alcoholic beverage), doppio (double the size of a regular coffee), lungo (an espresso with more water, but still in a small cup), macchiato (with some warm milk in it), ristretto (a very very short coffee, just a shot).

 Italians know that prosecco is a wine produced in nine areas stretching from the Veneto and Friuli Venezia Giulia regions, in Northern Italy.
 Precisely on the hills of Conegliano and Valdobbiadene.
-That’s why they would never enjoy a prosecco in a can, produced somewhere in the world.
-Remember also that not all the Italian sparkling white wines are proseccos.
-Read first, then drink.
+That’s why they would never enjoy a prosecco in a can produced somewhere else in the world.
+Also remember that not all the Italian sparkling white wines are proseccos.

 Pizza was born in Naples, Southern Italy, in 19th century.
-The real thing is far simpler than all the versions born afterwards around the world.
+The real thing is far more basic than all the versions created afterwards around the world.
 The traditional recipe of pizza is simple: flour, water, yeast, salt, tomato sauce, mozzarella, basil leaves and extra virgin oil.
 Nowadays various toppings have been added to the traditional recipe (Pizza capricciosa, Pizza margherita, Pizza quattro stagioni... ), but what Italians still consider an outrage is pineapple on pizza.

-Italians (not all of them) love ketchup as long as it stays on French fries and doesn’t invade a pasta dish.
+Italians (not all of them) love ketchup as long as it stays on French fries and doesn’t even go near a pasta dish.
 If you want your spaghettis to be red, cook a good tomato sauce.
-If you are in a hurry, just soft fry for 10 minutes some cherry tomatoes cut in half, with extra virgin oil, salt and basil.
-You will never come back to ketchup again.
+If you are in a hurry, just soft fry some cut in half cherry tomatoes for 10 minutes, pour a table spoon of extra virgin oil, a pinch of salt and few basil leaves.
+You will forget ketchup.

-Pasta, but also risotto of any kind, cannot be a side dish.
+Pasta, but also risotto of any kind, is not a side dish.
 Never.
-In Italy side dishes can be only vegetables or potatoes.
+In Italy side dishes can only be vegetables or potatoes.
 If you are in Italy and they are serving you pasta as a side dish, it means that you are in one of the worst restaurants meant for tourists, one of those where Italians would never eat.

-Nothing to say against the Caesar salad, but it is not part of the Italian tradition, even if an Italian chef, Cesare Cradini, invented it in Los Angeles, in 1924.
-Nowadays it is well known in Italy as well, thanks to all the McDonalds’ spread in the whole country which offer it.
+The Caesar salad is not part of the Italian tradition, even if an Italian chef, Cesare Cradini, invented it in Los Angeles, in 1924.
+Nowadays it is well known in Italy as well, especially thanks to the McDonalds’ restaurants which offer it.

-This delicious dish (according to many), is far more known in the United States than In Italy.
-For a long time, we were sure it was an American recipe, but nowadays the truth has been reestablished: fettuccine Alfredo is an Italian recipe.
+This delicious dish, according to many, is far more known in the United States than In Italy.
+For a long time, Italians were sure that it was just an American recipe, but nowadays the truth has been reestablished: fettuccine Alfredo is an Italian recipe.
 It was created by Alfredo Di Lelio, a Roman restaurant owner, around 1920.
-But keep in mind that the real recipe is not like the American version, far too rich and creamy.
+But keep in mind that the real recipe is nothing like the American version, far too rich and creamy.
 The smooth sauce was originally made with butter and parmesan cheese, and some spoonful of salted boiling water (the same in which the fettuccine were boiled).